National Archives facilities: Federal Records Centers

 The Director of the Federal Records Center Program is considered one of the primary office chiefs in the National Archives Executive for Agency Services.
 The federal records center program is headquartered at the National Archives at College Park.
 Both the National Personnel Records Center (NPRC) and the Washington National Records Center (WNRC) are considered part of the federal records center program.

-Lenexa Federal Records Center

-The Federal Records Center in Lenexa, Kansas is a large underground complex which contains storage vaults for records and artifacts.

 Presidential libraries

 NARA also maintains the Presidential Library system, a nationwide network of libraries for preserving and making available the documents of U.S. presidents since Herbert Hoover.
 The Presidential Libraries include: